Redaguoti

 To share your report with your manager and colleagues, publish it to the Power BI service.
 When you share with colleagues that have a Power BI account, they can interact with your report, but can’t save changes.

-1. In Power BI Desktop, select Publish on the Home ribbon.
+1. In Power BI Desktop, select Publish on the Home tab.

-You may need to sign in to the Power BI service.
+You might need to sign in to the Power BI service.
 If you don't have an account yet, you can sign up for a free trial.

-2. Select a destination such as My workspace in the Power BI service > Select.
+2. Select a destination in the Power BI service where the report will be saved, such as My workspace.

 3. Select Open 'your-file-name' in Power BI.